Club: Stoke City FC | Opening: 1997 | Capacity: 27,743 seats

 History and description

-The Britannia Stadium was one of the first newly built modern stadiums of England.
+The bet365 Stadium, previously known as Britannia Stadium, was one of the first newly built modern stadiums of England.
 It replaced Stoke’s old Victoria Ground, where they had played for 117 years.

-Construction of the Britannia Stadium began late 1996 and was completed in time for the 1997-98 season.
+Construction of the stadium began late 1996 and was completed in time for the 1997-98 season.
 The first match played at the ground was a Worthington Cup match between Stoke and Rochester on the 27th of August 1997.

 In 2007, the club obtained full ownership rights of the stadium after a £6 million deal with the Stoke-on-Trent city council.

-The Britannia Stadium is located at an office and retail park in the south of Stoke-on-Trent, almost 2 miles from Stoke-on-Trent Rail Station and about 3 miles from the Hanley shopping and nightlife area.
+The bet365 Stadium is located on an office and retail park in the south of Stoke-on-Trent, almost 2 miles from Stoke-on-Trent Rail Station and about 3 miles from the Hanley shopping and nightlife area.

 If arriving by car from the M6, take junction 15, then the A500 to Stoke-on-Trent, and next the A50 to Derby/Uttoxeter.
 From the A50 take the first exit (the stadium is signposted and visible on the right).
 At the end of the ramp, up the bank, turn right at the traffic lights and again right at the roundabout.